 As family law specialists, Woolley and Co, Solicitors, always advocate reaching agreement through discussion and negotiation.
 This can be through four-way meetings with solicitors, with a neutral mediator, or even an arbitrator.
 Whichever route suits a couple best, it is always preferable to fighting it out in court where there is no guarantee of what the outcome will be.

 Mediation is not an easy option and anyone going into it needs to be prepared – with the right attitude, but also with the right information.
+Read out blog Divorce Mediation – How Does It Work? for more details.
 It is also vital to select a mediator with the right skill set and someone who you click with.

 Negotiations can be complex, for instance, if they include businesses, pensions or substantial assets.
 Both your mediator and you need to understand the ins and outs.
 That’s why a mediator doesn’t necessarily replace a solicitor in the proceedings, but instead add to your team, helping get you through to the other side of a divorce settlement or reach an agreement about arrangements for your children.